haohuynh/DRL_Continuous_Control/Report.md

 ## Some Important Factors of the Implemented DDPG Algorithm
   1. Actor-Critic Architecture: a combination of the advantages of both Policy-based and Value-based techniques.
 Actor learns the Optimal Policy, while Critic learns the Value Function to evaluate the Actions of the Actor.
-  2. Actor & Critic: are two similar Neural Net architectures, each with three fully connected layers (300 or 400 units per hidden layers).
+  2. Actor & Critic: are two similar Neural Net architectures, each with three fully connected layers.
 While Critic has only one output, Actor has the tanh values of the Action Vector.
   3. Target Networks: two sets combining of one Target Actor and one Target Critic that are periodically, softly updated with the weights of the Local Actor and Critic, respectively.
   4. Soft Updates: gradually blend the Target Network weights with the Local Network weights, preventing oscillations.
   5. Deterministic Policy: making the learning process stable and balancing both Exploration & Exploitation.
   6. Experience Delay: with repetition learning and uncorrelated experience.
   7. Ornstein-Uhlenbeck approach: for processing exploration noise.
   8. The Udacity codebase is modified to handle 20 idential agents.
+  9. Hypeparameters:
+       Changed the number of units of the network layers down to 64 because of the sizes of States, Actions, & Outputs.
+       Increased the number of time steps to 2368 to hopefully cover a majority of the possibility of States, Actions, & Rewards.
+       Utilized the Udacity report to add the number of learning updates, and the number of time steps before an update.

 ## Plot of Rewards